xchem/fragalysis-api/README.md

 ### How to use API

-(note: not live yet)

 1. Set up environment
+2. Download PDB files and query the PDB for structures of the same protein bound to the same or different ligands
-2. Submit PDB files - you will be given a query ID
+3. Submit PDB files - you will be given a query ID
-3. Push your files into fragalysis and view them online
+4. Push your files into fragalysis and view them online :construction:
-4. Analyse the binding of ligands to your target protein!
+5. Analyse the binding of ligands to your target protein! :construction:

 Other functionalities that are available:
 - Import pdb files directly through the API
 - Query the pdb for similar structures that also have ligands bound and have the option to import these structures

+### Enforced rules :scroll:

+* The pdb file shall not be greater than 5mb.
+* The pdb filename shall not contain non English language ascii characters and shall be between 4 and 20 characters in length.
+* Each pdb file for alignment shall contain the same number of chains.
+* All pdb files to be aligned must be in the same directory.
+* If manually selecting a file for reference it must be in the same director as all pdb files for alignment.

-##### How to set install, update and save the fragalysis_env conda environment.
+##### 1. How to set install, update and save the fragalysis_env conda environment.

 This command exports the env you are in to a .yml file.
 ```